INTERNET RESOURCES FOR WRITERS:

 2. Here's a site with over 1500 agent listings and software to keep track of your queries: http://www.querytracker.net/

-2; Always check with Writer Beware to make sure the agents you're approaching are legit: http://www.sfwa.org/beware/
+6. Always check with Writer Beware to make sure that other agents you're approaching are legit: http://www.sfwa.org/beware/

 ESTABLISHING A WEB PRESENCE FOR YOURSELF